 Driver: Inside lead heel (widest stance, ball forward to catch it ascending)

-Hybrid: One ball forward of center
+Hybrid: One to two balls forward of center.

-Long iron (3-4): Just forward of center
+Long iron (3-4): as hybrid.

-Mid-iron (5-7): One to two balls back from center
+Mid-iron (5-7): One to two balls forward of center.

 Final Thoughts on How to hit your Irons